Assamese cuisine: Preparations

-Xôkôta is a severely bitter type of preparation.
+a severely bitter type of preparation.
 It is prepared with dry jute leaf, urad bean and khar.
 However, the combination of khar (alkaline) and tenga (acidic) is not recommended.
 The liquid khar is also simply eaten as kharoli with rice which is prepared by adding a few drops of mustard oil.
 Assamese people have a peculiar tradition of eating a large variety of bitter dishes, many of which are considered delicacies.
 Some dishes in this category include, fresh bamboo shoot, cooked or lightly fried, cane shoot, Neem leaves fried, titabhekuri, bitter gourd, Xukuta, Titaphool, Sewali Phool etc.